-St. Anne Home has at least 4 staff that have been trained to administer the COVID-19 diagnostic test.
 St. Anne Home has agreements with three different approved COVID-19 testing Laboratories.
 These Laboratories are: Access Dx Laboratory, MED Health Services Laboratory, and Westmoreland Regional Hospital Laboratory.
 All three Laboratories are able to supply provide collection materials and process specimens.
 Shipping supplies are provided by these three laboratories and include a swab, specimen container and shipping containers if needed, otherwise specimens are picked up by a laboratory delivery person.